This post has already been read 10904 times!

 This is not about discrimination, at least for me.
 I don’t care a whit about anyone’s sexual orientation.
 I am neither offended nor attracted by it and, as far as I’m concerned, consenting adults can practice it to their heart’s content as long as it doesn’t hurt anyone or involve children.

 But regardless of your opinions about the binary biology or sexual inclinations of mammals or yourself, you cannot change language by dictate.
 Nor can you force someone to use words that suit the politics-du-jour simply because they’re your words.
 Language will accommodate itself to political and cultural change, not the other way around.
+Use your preferred terms long enough and others will follow.
+Or not.
+That’s how language works: by usage, not law.

 Show some spine, U of T. There are a lot more important things for your administration to be pondering.
+And at the same time, stop pandering to Peterson’s ego.
+He has the right to free speech, but that doesn’t make him any better or worse than anyone else with an opinion.

 * In Klingon, ghaH is the non-gender specific pronoun.
 You can read more about Klingon and gender specific language here.
 But you need to be aware of the gender-specific connotations of maqoch and chaj.